Vaccination against B. pertussis is the best way to prevent infection.

 The original vaccine against pertussis containing whole-cell components was developed in the 1930s and was in wide clinical use by the mid-1940s.
 Whole-cell pertussis vaccines are no longer used in the United States but are still used in many other countries.

-Pediatric formulations for pertussis (DTaP) include diphtheria and tetanus along with pertussis vaccine.
+Pediatric formulations for pertussis (DTaP) include diphtheria, tetanus, and pertussis vaccine.

 A summary of vaccine recommendations from the CDC are available at: